-People already writing their dissertations will generally find the course most useful.
-Therefore, if you’ve only just started your research degree, you should wait a bit longer before taking this course – the start of a research degree is more about background reading and contextualising your work.
+People already writing their dissertations generally find the course most useful.
+If you’ve only just started your research degree, you should wait a bit longer before taking this course – the first few months are more about background reading.

-The course will focus on grammatical rules as a means of expression, to (1) make sentences technically correct and (2) promote clear, fluent and effective communication.
-These habits develop through practice, so it is expected you will be involved every week during the course.
+These sessions focus on grammatical rules in terms of (1) technical correctness and (2) clear, fluent and effective communication.
+These habits develop through practice, so you’ll get most from it by being involved every week.

-Each week, one student’s academic writing will be distributed to the group.
-Everyone will then work together to identify, discuss and understand grammatical issues in that piece of work – and how these can be used in your own writing.
+Each week, we’ll look together at one student’s academic writing.
+Everyone works together to discuss and understand that work’s grammatical issues – and how to use them in your own writing.

-The teacher will organise and prioritise the grammatical issues in each student’s work so that the discussions progress logically, helping students see the relationships between the various grammatical mistakes/constructions.
+The teacher helps organise and clarify these issues in each student’s work so the discussions progress logically, helping students make use of the various mistakes/constructions.